-When testing a bearing or other moving machinery it is important to ...
+When testing bearings or other moving machinery it is important to:

-- 1. Record your volume, sensitivity, and frequency range. - 2.
+- 1. Record your volume and sensitivity settings. - 2.
 Record the level on the alphanumeric display. - 3.
 Record or mark the test point where the level was taken.

 By recording these things you have the most accurate and repeatable test possible.
-Although the sound of a moving machine member may fluctuate, the AccuTrak's built in peak hold feature will allow you to assign a number to the sound level emanating from the item being tested.
+Although the sound of a moving machine member may fluctuate, the VPE-1000's built in peak hold feature will allow you to assign a number to the sound level emanating from the item being tested.
 Use this number to compare to future tests.